Tyrrrz/GitHubActionsTestLogger/Readme.md

 > **Warning**:
 > If your test suite is really large, enabling this option may cause the summary to exceed the [maximum allowed size](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#step-isolation-and-limits).
->

 #### Include not found tests in summary

-Use the `summary.includeNotFoundTests` option to specify whether test assemblies that did not yield any runnable tests should be included in the summary.
+Use the `summary.includeNotFoundTests` option to specify whether empty test assemblies should be included in the summary.

-Using [test filters](https://learn.microsoft.com/en-us/dotnet/core/testing/selective-unit-tests) might result in some test assemblies not yielding **any** tests.
+Using [test filters](https://learn.microsoft.com/en-us/dotnet/core/testing/selective-unit-tests) might result in some test assemblies not yielding any matching tests.
 This might be done on purpose in which case reporting these may not be helpful.

-The default behavior is to include test assemblies without any tests in the report.

 **Default**: `true`.